axellbrendow/resume/README.md

 # English

-[Here](https://axell-brendow.github.io/resume/) you can see my resume.
+[Here](https://axell-brendow.github.io/resume/) you can see my CV/resume.

 In this repository I have the code made in React and the deployment of the application in the gh-pages branch.